 You do not have to give in to the compulsion to pick up drugs again.
 People who have successfully achieved long-term sobriety will tell you to hang in there because better days are coming.
 Things will get better if you follow the suggestions of people who have managed to stay clean and sober in spite of having similar cravings and compulsions early in their own sobriety.
 It is possible to stay away from a drink or a drug one day at a time.
 Keep going to more meetings.
 Talk to people.
 Let people know that you are struggling.
 Write about your feelings.
 Pay attention to your triggers.

 Some people have done actual damage to their neurological systems due to substance abuse.
 Years of drinking and drugging can have an effect on your ability to experience pleasure or motivation.
 You may be prone to depression and anxiety, and you have not yet learned how to cope with life’s difficulties.
-You may have difficulty sleeping which will intensify your emotions.
+You may have difficulty sleeping, which will intensify your emotions.

-However, you can learn coping skills through treatment.
+You can learn coping skills through treatment.
 Developing healthy habits such as making positive changes to your eating and sleeping routines can be surprisingly helpful as you navigate life sober for the first time.
 Exercise is another healthy habit that helps your body recover from the damage you have done.
 Do not give up before the miracle.
-Contact The Ranch TN at 1.844.876.7680 for help if you are experiencing challenges in your first year of sobriety.
+Contact Recovery Ranch TN at 1.844.876.7680 for help if you are experiencing challenges in your first year of sobriety.
 We are ready and willing to help.